macuriels/portfolio/content/project/international-sanctions-network/index.md

 **PROJECT SUMMARY**

-- Sanctions are increasingly common forms of pressure employed by governments.
-A network of country-level sanctions is visualized using data from 1950 to 2022.
+- This post analyzes how countries have sanctioned each other to shed light on the international network of political alliances and influence.

-- The dataset is wrangled and results in 153 countries and 726 sanctioning relationships.
-This data is used to create a network of sanctioning/sanctioned countries.
+- An open-source dataset (the [Global Sanctions Data Base](http://www.globalsanctionsdatabase.com/)) is wrangled and results in 153 countries and 726 sanctioning relationships spanning from 1950 to 2022.

-- There are three main dynamics present in the network of international sanctions: the sanctioning powerhouses, the regional communities, and the wildcards.
+- This data is used to create a network of sanctioning and sanctioned countries, in which there are three main dynamics: the sanctioning powerhouses, the regional communities, and the wildcards.

 - The powerhouses are those who have issued the most sanctions and are in the center of the network; the regional communities are close together in the network and in geography; and the wildcards are close to the powerhouses and have the potential of acting as mediators, allies, or instigators.